ting-918/e-Dormitory/README.md

 &emsp; &ensp; automatically process check-in for all listed students and generate a final allocation report. <br>

 **(2) Check-out Procedures**: <br>
-&emsp; &ensp;This function handles the check-out process for graduates or students applying to leave the dormitory, including:<br>
+&emsp; &ensp;This function handles the check-out process for graduates or students applying to leave the dormitory,<br> &emsp; &ensp;including: <br>
 &emsp; &emsp; • freeing up the beds in the original room <br>
 &emsp; &emsp; • deactivating room cards <br>
 &emsp; &emsp; • updating student information <br>